ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 12 Factor App Principles
 ===========================

-In Digital Publishing we build, deploy and manage applications which run as services.
+In Dissemination we build, deploy and manage applications which run as services.
 The twelve-factor methodology helps us follow best practices and build applications which are portable and resilient.
 This module will introduce you to the Twelve-factor principles and provide you with examples of how we use them in our team.

 Note: The examples refer primarily to Go apps.
 Please add more details or alternative examples which might be useful.